 Sometimes simplicity is the best thing.
 That is why the Joseph E. DeVoy Playground in Forest Park (71st and Union Turnpike in Queens) is not only one of my kids’ favorite parks but mine.

 Is there a sandbox?
 No. Water feature?
 No. Bathroom?
 No. But what it does have is an element of nature, rolling hills and plenty of swings.
 Also, the ice cream truck never stops by.
 Which is a good thing.

 My kids and I go to this park in all seasons.
-The autumn is great because of the giant piles of leaves you can jump into.
+Autumn is great because of the giant piles of leaves you can jump into.
 And when it was covered in snow this winter the natural contours made for super fun sledding slopes.
-I’ll always have an affinity to this park because my son took his first steps near the twisty slide that my daughter was trying very hard to climb up.
+I’ll always have an affinity with this park because my son took his first steps near the twisty slide that my daughter was trying very hard to climb up.

 DeVoy Playground features

 Bathrooms – Not in the park, but there is a Stop N Shop down the block with facilities.